cancervariants/py-gene-fusions/README.md

 seqrepo pull -i 2021-01-29
 ```

+#### Gene Normalizer

+`FUSOR` also relies on data from [gene-normalizer's](https://github.com/cancervariants/gene-normalization) DynamoDB tables, which you must download yourself.
+See the [README](https://github.com/cancervariants/gene-normalization#readme) for deploying the database.

 ### Init coding style tests

 Code style is managed by [flake8](https://github.com/PyCQA/flake8) and checked prior to commit.